Betty-Kamau/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script changes user's working directory to the home directory
+This script lists in long format